Vote Tripling 101

 Here is an example of a vote tripling follow up conversation with a supporter:

 Acknowledge the pledge the supporter committed to this year – reminding three people to vote.
 Additionally, see that your campaign adds accountability hereby explicitly repeating back the names pledged to the supporter

-If the supporter has not gotten firm confirmations that their friends/family voted (or if the voters have additional questions), be sure to follow up with your supporter.
-Make sure your supporter knows to contact their three people again and has a plan to ensure their friends have mailed their ballot (or have firm plans to vote in person).
+If the supporter has not gotten firm confirmations that their friends and family voted, or if the voters have additional questions, be sure to follow up.
+Make sure supporters know to contact their three people again and has a plan to ensure their friends vote.

 As always, thank your supporter for their commitment to getting out the vote and changing their community!

-As you talk with the supporter, always keep in mind additional GOTV volunteer opportunities to suggest, which would further impact their community.
+As you talk with supporters, always remember additional GOTV volunteer opportunities which would further impact the community.
 Remember, someone who commits to vote tripling is already saying they are ready to do more.
 Don’t hesitate to make another hard ask!
-You need more volunteers to help you reach more targeted voters, and this follow up conversation is one step in further engagement!
+You need more volunteers to help you reach more targeted voters.
+This follow up conversation is one step in further engagement!